KryptonB/ms-teams-meeting-status-check/README.md

-# Python module for chcking your Microsoft Teams status
+# Python module for checking your Microsoft Teams status

 This python script will check if you are in Microsoft Teams meeting/call and also it will print your current status.